Master of Qualitative Health Research

 A capstone experience comprises one or more units of study designed by the school to provide students with an opportunity to draw together their learning, synthesise this with prior learning and experience, and draw conclusions that will form the basis for further investigation, and intellectual and/or professional growth.

-For the Master of Qualitative Health Research, all students complete a qualitative health research project, as the capstone experience.
-This final research aims to ensure that students are well-prepared to commence a qualitative PhD or to seek support for their future qualitative research projects.
+For the Master of Qualitative Health Research, all students complete a qualitative health research project proposal and full ethics application, as the capstone experience.
+This will assist students to prepare to commence a qualitative PhD or to seek support for their future qualitative research projects.

 Course outcomes and further study